 This easy to grow plant has a wide range of medicinal properties.
 It’s a little medicine chest in one pot!
-Aloe vera has been used since ancient times as a medicinal plant.
+Aloe vera has been in use since ancient times as a medicinal plant.
 In fact, evidence of use has been found on a Mesopotamian clay tablet dating back to 2100 BC.

 It’s used topically as a treatment for wounds, burns and other skin conditions, and internally to soothe an inflamed digestive system, heal ulcers, a laxative, and as a general tonic.
 It is a favorite herb in Ayurveda and is used for an extensive range of aliments.

 According to legend, Alexander the Great captured an island in the Indian Ocean in order to gain the Aloe vera for his wounded army!
 Aloe vera is a common ingredient these days in most cosmetic products.
 There are over 240 species of Aloe, however only 3 or 4 of them have medicinal properties; the most potent one is Aloe barbadenis.